Bilateral Relations

 2018

-Ara Babloyan, Chairman of the RA National Assembly
+Ara Babloyan, President of the National Assembly

 2016